A time-series animation in ArcGIS integrates time with spatial data. Time series animations work wonders… especially when visualizing events.

 This toolbar gives you the capability to create animations (Animation>Create Time Animation) and export them (Animation>Export Animation).

-The animation controls allows you to customize the number of seconds or minutes the animation will run for.
+The animation controls allow you to customize the number of seconds or minutes the animation will run.